 The ML Freiburg group.
-Currently comprising 2 postdocs and 7 PhD students, ML Freiburg focuses on the topics of Frank’s ERC grant, and general automated algorithm design using ML in general.
-The group has won both international AutoML challenges held so far (2015-2016 and 2017-2018), with ever-improving versions of its widely-used open-source tool Auto-sklearn.
-Frank co-started the AutoML workshop series in 2014 and has been co-chairing it every year since.
-He also co-started the workshop series on Bayesian optimization (since 2011) and meta-learning (since 2017) and is co-editing an AutoML book.
-The group developed the best available out-of-the-box tool for efficient hyperparameter optimization of neural networks and is amongst the world’s leading groups in various meta-algorithmic problems, such as algorithm configuration and algorithm selection, which have led to world championship titles in SAT solving and AI planning.
+Currently comprising 2 postdocs, 10 PhD students and a research engineer, ML Freiburg is amongst the leading groups in AutoML worldwide, with a focus on automated deep learning.
+This includes efficient neural architecture search, efficient hyperparameter optimization, learning to learn, and automated algorithm design using ML in general.
+The group has won the first two international AutoML challenges (2015-2016 and 2017-2018), with continuously improving versions of its widely-used open-source tool Auto-sklearn and is also building the automated deep learning tool Auto-PyTorch.
+Frank co-started the AutoML workshop series at ICML in 2014 and has been co-chairing it every year since.
+He also co-started the workshop series on Bayesian optimization at NeurIPS (since 2011), meta-learning at NeurIPS (since 2017), neural architecture search at ICLR (since 2020) and co-edited the AutoML book.
+The group developed the best available out-of-the-box tool for efficient hyperparameter optimization of neural networks and is amongst the world’s leading groups in neural architecture search and various other meta-algorithmic problems, such as algorithm configuration and algorithm selection, which have led to world championship titles in SAT solving and AI planning.

 Living in Freiburg.
 Founded in 1120, Freiburg is a lovely city with about 220.000 inhabitants in the very south west of Germany, about 30 minutes from both France and Switzerland.
 It is sunny, laid-back, and known for its charme and quality of life.
 As the gate to the Black Forest, Freiburg offers many outdoor activities, such as mountain biking, hiking, and skiing.
-The city was Germany’s first to have a green major and in 2010, it was voted as the Academy of Urbanism’s European City of the Year in recognition of the exemplary sustainable urbanism it has implemented over the past several decades.
+The city was amongst Germany’s first to have a green major and in 2010, it was voted as the Academy of Urbanism’s European City of the Year in recognition of the exemplary sustainable urbanism it has implemented over the past several decades.
 The #1 mode of transportation is by bike.
 Life is good in Freiburg 🙂